TarunSaranga/Tradebook/README.md

 The cumulative profit is calculated at the end and plotted.

-## SVR/SVC

-I used Support Vector Regression and Classification to predict if the price is going to rise in the future.

-All the feature data is also standardised using StandardScaler, to avoid any scaling issues.
-The features used are open,high,low,adj_close,volume,close_sma,bb,rsi - open, high,low,adj_close indicate the price levels on a particular day and the rest are the indicator values on a particular day.
-The dataset is split into 80% training and 20% test data.

-### SVR
-For SVR, the label for each row is the percentage increase in price after a fixed number of days (14).
-At each day, we look at the open price 14 days ahead, and calculate the %age increase in price compared to the current day.
-This numeric value is calculated as the labels for the data set.

-### SVC
-The above same setup is used for SVC also, except the labels for SVC belong to 2 classes - 0 and 1 We chose a particular threshold %age (say 1%).
-For a particular day, if the above mentioned calculated increase >= threshold, it gets the label 1, otherwise 0

-### Evaluation of the above strategies
-I start with a starting cash of 1 million dollars and execute several buy and sell orders on the test data set.
-The total cash of 1 million is divided into say 10 chunks, and a chunk is used when entering a trade.
-For SVR, if the predicted %age increase >= threshold (1%), then I buy shares with the 1 chunk of cash.
-These shares will be sold exactly after the fixed number of days mentioned above (14) Similarly for SVC, if the predicted label for the day is 1, then I buy shares.
-During any point of time, we will be having at max, 10 trade entries, which will each be exited (sold) after the fixed number of days.
-After simulating all the trades, we calculate the portfolio value at the end day of the testset, which is the sum of remaining cash and the value of shares holding

 ## DQN

 Before conducting the experiments, the Agent and the Environment are created.